-The Board of Directors of the NPAIHB and the Executive Director recognize the need to provide employees a method to bring concerns and suggestions to the attention of the Executive Director or their designated management team and to get definitive answers from the decision-making levels of authorized personnel.
+The Board and the Executive Director recognize the need to provide employees a method to bring concerns and suggestions to the attention of management and to get definitive answers from the decision-making levels of management.
 The Executive Director's personnel responsibilities include the ability to communicate with any staff.